 Each Group should be autonomous (Tradition 4) and there is but one authority, a loving God as expressed through group conscience (Tradition 2) so I have confidence a well-informed business meeting can prayerfully consider this difficult situation and reach a decision that puts the group’s common welfare first (Tradition 1).
 Safety within meetings is an important element of our common welfare.

-However, the primary purpose of the Group is to carry the to the sex and love addict who still suffers (Tradition 5) and the only requirement for membership is a desire to stop living out a pattern of sex and love (Tradition 3).
+However, the primary purpose of the Group is to carry the message to the sex and love addict who still suffers (Tradition 5) and the only requirement for membership is a desire to stop living out a pattern of sex and love addiction (Tradition 3).

 In my experience, it is the sex and love addict who is the subject of the restraining order most in need of the supportive fellowship within SLAA (Resource 2, Preamble).
-They have been so powerless to stop , another has sought orders.
-Indeed, in our local Fellowship, some women have been so desperate to achieve no that they have asked their Qualifiers to please take out a restraining order and/or renew the order before expiry.
+They have been so powerless to stop acting out, another has sought orders.
+Indeed, in our local Fellowship, some women have been so desperate to achieve no contact that they have asked their Qualifiers to please take out a restraining order and/or renew the order before expiry.

 The gender identity of the parties in question is not relevant (preamble).
 SLAA has no opinion on outside issues such as the necessity of the restraining order (Tradition 10).
 That is a matter for the local courts.